celestiaorg/docs/developers/blobstream-rollups.md

 Once these are valid, the rollup contract can proceed to parse the share and verify the contested claim.

 Note: **Generating/verifying share commitment proofs is still not supported.
-It still needs tooling to generate the proofs on the node side, and verifying them on the Solidity side.
+It still needs tooling to generate the proofs on the node side, and verifying them on the Solidity side which will be built in the upcoming months.
 Thus, the [sequence of spans](#optimistic-rollups-that-uses-a-sequence-of-spans) approach is preferable at the moment.**

 ## Zk-Rollups